Miami Rideshare Accident Attorneys

 Uber & Lyft Insurance Coverage in Florida

-Florida’s insurance requirements for rideshare services can be broken
+Florida’s insurance requirements for rideshare services can be broken down as follows:

 Drivers who are logged into the app but aren’t carrying passengers: